dariobauer/graph-onedrive/docs/DOCUMENTATION.md

 Graph-OneDrive requires the Azure app credentials and a few other items of configuration to operate.
 While these parameters can be input during instance creation, it is instead recommended to use a configuration file.

-The configuration details required are below displayed in the typical configuration file format.
+The configuration details required are below displayed in the typical configuration file format (json).

 ```json
 {